co-byte/project-management/README.md

 To visualize the generated schedules as Gantt charts:

-1. Navigate to the `project-management/` directory
-2. Start a local HTTP server in the `Website` directory:
+1. Start a local HTTP server in the `Website` directory:

     ```bash
     http-server ./Website -p 8000 --spa
     ```

-3. Open your browser and navigate to `http://localhost:8000`.
+2. Open your browser and navigate to `http://localhost:8000`.

 The Gantt charts will display the schedules located in `./Website/data/v2/schedules/`.